 I have to confess that like Nodame Cantabile, Liar Game is also one of my favorite Japanese drama of all times.
-So I might be extra picky with their Korean version, although I love the casts in both, and I was ultra happy when I found out about his remake, I know that I will have to wait for them to air to finally give my opinion.
+So I might be extra picky with their Korean version.
+I love the casts in both, and I was ultra happy when I found out about his remake.
+But I know that I will have to wait for them to air to finally give my opinion.

-Anyways, enough of my own tastes, and let’s discover this amazing story that I promise you will get you trapped by the second it appears on your screen.
+Anyways, enough of my own tastes.
+Let’s discover this amazing story that I promise you will get you trapped the instant it appears on your screen.
 It certainly is a psychological thriller in which its participants tend to feel asphyxiated and so will the audience.

-One day, Nam Da Jung finds a box outside her apartment’s door, this mysterious box is the entrance to a wicked and strange game in which she will have to beat up the rest of the contestants so she wouldn’t be left with a huge debt.
+One day, Nam Da Jung finds a box outside her apartment’s door.
+This mysterious box is the entrance to a wicked and strange game.
+She will have to beat up the rest of the contestants so she wouldn’t be left with a huge debt.

 To beat up the rest of the contestants she will need to take their money, and with her naturally naive and kind nature (too kind, too naive) she will try her best to succeed when she encounters an ex swindler, Cha Woo Jin.